theotheu/books/README.md

 Presentation available at http://goo.gl/idIiq3

+**Your assignment:
+- Install and configure the application (see instructions below)
+- Review the code
-**Your assignment: Fix the TODO's and UPDATE the app with actual library versions**
+- Fix the TODO's and UPDATE the app with actual library versions **

 Setup